protist/mutt-vid/README.md

 * **Help** (`-h`): display a brief help, then exit.

 ###Source in `mutt`
 Source the database in your `muttrc` (e.g. with `source ~/.mutt/sources/mutt-vid.db`).

-###Multiple default accounts in mutt
-You may use this database with multiple default accounts.
-This allows you to set a default sender account depending on the current mailbox.
-For example, if you were in your work account's mailbox, email to a new recipient would be sent from your work account; if you were in your personal account, it would use your personal address.
-You can achieve this by changing the default with a `send-hook`, then sourcing the mutt-vid database again.
-Re-sourcing a large database is near instantaneous in my experience.
-An example follows.

-`~/.mutt/muttrc`:

-    set my_mutt-vid-db = ~/.mutt/sources/mutt-vid.db
-    folder-hook personal-folder source ~/.mutt/sources/account_personal
-    folder-hook work-folder source ~/.mutt/sources/account_work

-`~/.mutt/sources/account_personal`:

-    set my_from = 'foo@home.com'
-    source ~/.mutt/sources/post-account_switch

-`~/.mutt/sources/account_work`:

-    set my_from = 'foo@work.com'
-    source ~/.mutt/sources/post-account_switch

-`~/.mutt/sources/post-account_switch`:
+In my experience, sourcing even a 2000 line file has a near-zero effect on mutt's performance.

+To use a default sender account for new recipients, include the following line before sourcing the `mutt-vid` database, replacing `foo@bar.com` with your email address.

-    send-hook . "set from=$my_from"
+    send-hook . "set from=foo@bar.com"
-    source ${my_mutt-vid-db}

 ###Limitations and workarounds
 * Mutt doesn't explicitly deal with conflicting sender accounts when composing to multiple recipients.